Skip to main content

 First time saving: Start small

-The easiest way to start saving is with something small and fun.
+If you haven’t saved money before, the easiest way to get started is with something small and fun!

-Setting a savings goal helps you stay focused.
+Having a specific savings goal – written down - helps you stay focused.
 It doesn’t matter how big or small your goal is.
-Just make a
+Just writing it down helps make it real.

 To set your goal, ask yourself: